awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - what the intellect perceives of substance as constituting its essence
 - god doesn't have a property called extension or intellect
 - a thing which has been determined by god to act in a particular way cannot render itself undermined

+## Tuesday (FEB 11th)
+- Spinoza attacking Descartes
+  - god create contradiction
+- god is the only substance, being, but in no way like us -

 # Ethics (Dr. Darren Staloff)